-With UK clocks reverting to Greenwich Mean Time (GMT) this weekend, we’re faced with the twice-yearly challenge of remembering how to adjust the time on the many clocks in our possession.
+With UK clocks jumping between British Summer Time (BST) and Greenwich Mean Time (GMT) each year, we’re faced with the challenge of remembering how to adjust the time on our cars’ digital clock.

 Adjusting the time using physical buttons

 Dependent on the model, you’ll find either two or three buttons: ‘H’, ‘M’, and possibly ‘:00’.
-As you’d expect, pressing the ‘H’ button advances the clock by one hour, and the ‘M’ button by one minute.
+Pressing the ‘H’ button advances the clock by one hour, and the ‘M’ button by one minute.
 If present, the ‘:00’ button rounds to the nearest hour.

 Adjusting the time using in-car menus

-On models like the Avensis, Verso and RAV4, the clock is part of the instrument cluster’s multi-information display.
-To adjust these clocks, you need to use the steering wheel buttons to access the correct settings menu.
+On models where the clock is part of the instrument cluster’s multi-information display you need to use the steering wheel buttons to access the correct settings menu.

 With your vehicle stopped, begin by pressing and holding the ‘DISP’ button on the steering wheel to enter the adjustment mode.